 From the end of the pier a generally WNW course is steered and the unlit green conical buoy "Leigh" comes up ahead. when entering the gut and then make for the pair of Red/Green next in the channel.

-Update August 2018.
-The Leigh SHM has been moved to the correct side of the navigable channel and should now be left to STARBOARD before proceeding NW to the next pair of lateral marks.
+The Leigh SHM was moved to the correct side of the navigable channel in 2018 and now should be left to STARBOARD before proceeding NW to the next pair of lateral marks.

 This is Ray Gut, and it is steep too on it's southern side which consists of fairly hard sand, shingle and mud.
 If you dry out on the southern side it is hard enough for you to be able to give your boat a scrub.

 Anyway the gutway continues turning slightly to the West and continuing into Hadleigh Ray.
 Keep an eye on the depth sounder, the buoyage and any moored vessels.
 On your starboard side another small creek leads off towards Leigh on Sea and this is marked by buoyage.